 - ½ teaspoon pure vanilla extract

-- Preheat oven to 325F degrees.
-Lightly grease an 8 donut pan and set aside.
+- Preheat oven to 325F/162C degrees.
+Lightly grease an 8 donut baking pan and set aside.

 - In a medium bowl, add the flour, cacao powder, baking powder, and salt.
 Mix until thoroughly combined using a wire whisk.
 Set aside.

 - In a large bowl, add the egg and lightly beat with the wire whisk.
-Add the sugar and beat for a minute or two, then mix in the Nutella, milk, brewed coffee, butter, and vanilla extract.
+Add the sugar and beat for about 2 minutes, then mix in the Nutella, milk, brewed coffee, butter, and vanilla extract.
 Gradually dry bowl of dry ingredients and mix well.
-Fill each donut cup ¾ full and place in the preheated oven to bake for 10 minutes, or until donut springs back when touched.
+Fill each donut cup ¾ full and place in the preheated oven to bake for 10 minutes, or until the donut springs back when touched.

-- All cooked donuts to cool slightly in the pan, 2-3 minutes, before removing them to a wire cooling rack.
+- All cooked donuts to cool slightly in the pan, about 3 minutes, before removing them to a wire cooling rack.